How to Get to Vigo

 Panoramic view of Vigo and the Rías Baixas

-How to Get to Vigo from Madrid
+How to get to Vigo from Madrid

-• By car: 600 km via A-6 and A-52, a drive of about 6 hours.
+• By car: 600 km via A-6 and A-52, a journey of about 6 hours.

-Plaza de la Constitución in Vigo
+Plaza de la Constitución de Vigo

 Getting to Vigo from Barcelona

-• By car: 1,100 km via AP-7, A-2 and A-52, about 11 hours total.
+• By car: 1,100 km via AP-7, A-2, and A-52, totaling about 11 hours.

-Urban centre of Vigo
+Urban center of Vigo

-Travelling to Vigo from Seville
+Traveling to Vigo from Seville

 • By car: 700 km via A-66 and A-52, about 7 hours, with an optional stretch through Portugal.